asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 This section only applies to the default, partition based identity lookup;

-Other than the virtual actor itself, an “identity ownership” is an important concept to understand how virtual actors are located in one specific node.
-The cluster’s topology view changes when a node goes down or a new node is added to the cluster membership.
-One may assume that virtual actor must be relocated to another node because virtual actors are distributed by using consistent hashing.
+Other than the virtual actor itself, an “identity ownership” is an important concept to understand how virtual actors are located in one specific member.
+The cluster’s topology view changes when a member goes down or a new member is added to the cluster membership.
+One may assume that virtual actor must be relocated to another member because virtual actors are distributed by using consistent hashing.
 That, however, is a relatively complicated task.
-A virtual actor may have its own state and behavior, so serializing them and transferring that information to another node is difficult.
+A virtual actor may have its own state and behavior, so serializing them and transferring that information to another member is difficult.

 Instead of transferring a virtual actor itself, proto.actor only transfers the “identity ownership” of the virtual actor.
 An owner knows where the actor is currently located.
-When sending a message to a specific actor, Proto.Actor calculates the location of the “identity owner” instead of the actor with consistent hashing, and then gets the actor’s address from the “identity owner”, Therefore, an owner and its subordinating actors do not necessarily exist on the same node.
+When sending a message to a specific actor, Proto.Actor calculates the location of the “identity owner” instead of the actor with consistent hashing, and then gets the actor’s address from the “identity owner”, Therefore, an owner and its subordinating actors do not necessarily exist on the same member.
 The later section covers how the ownership is transferred.

 ### Communication Protocol
 Because the topology view may change at any moment and the identity ownership can be transferred at any moment as well, the fire-and-forget model of messaging may fail from time to time.
 For example, one may send a message to a specific grain at the same time as the topology change.
-The ownership could be transferred when the message is received by the previous owner node.
+The ownership could be transferred when the message is received by the previous owner member.
 To make sure a message is delivered to the target virtual actor, a gRPC-based communication is available.

 Once an IDL file for gRPC is given, a messaging method with a retrial logic is generated by Proto.Actor.
 This method computes the location of the ownership and sends an activation request again when the initial messaging fails due to the aforementioned ownership transfer.
 This gRPC-based communication gives more robustness, but the nature of the request/response communication model may affect performance.
 In such a case, a developer may simply send a message with the pre-defined messaging methods such as `Context.Send()`, `Context.Request()` and `Context.RequestFuture()`-Go / `Context.RequestAsync`-.NET.

 ## Locating a Virtual Actor
 If a developer has experience working on storage sharding, one might be familiar with the idea of consistent hashing.
-This is a powerful mechanism to decide in a reproducible manner which node on a virtual ring topology has the ownership of a given “key” and also requires a fewer re-location on topology change.
+This is a powerful mechanism to decide in a reproducible manner which member on a virtual ring topology has the ownership of a given “key” and also requires a fewer re-location on topology change.
 Proto.Actor employs this algorithm to decide where the actor – more precisely the identity owner – must be located.

 ### Initial State
 The below image describes how a grain is located.
 With the latest membership shared by cluster provider, a message sender computes the hash value of the destination grain and elicits where the recipient grain’s owner exists based on the partitioning by consistent hash.
 Once the owner’s location is known, a sender sends an activation request to the owner.
 The owner receives the message and sees if the grain instance already exists.
 If exist, then return the PID of the grain; if not, then spawn one and returns its PID.
 This is the simplest form of identity lookup.